Treating Substance-Induced Psychosis and Psychotic Disorders

 Detoxification is the first step in a dual diagnosis treatment program.
 It involves abstaining from drugs or alcohol or withdrawing from the substance.
 During this process, the person will discontinue using or drinking for a specified period.
 Depending on the substance, this may take several days to a few weeks.

-Some people detox at home, but individuals with an addiction will need supervision.
-At the rehabilitation center, medically trained staff provide supervision to ensure safe and comfortable withdrawal from substances.
+Some people detox at home, but individuals with certain addictions will need supervision.
+Engage Wellness works with detox centers where medically trained staff provide supervision to ensure safe and comfortable withdrawal from substances.
 They continuously monitor the individual’s health and administer medication as needed to prevent serious withdrawal symptoms.
+Following detox, individuals continue their care at Engage Wellness Acton.

 Depending on the severity of the addiction, individuals with dual diagnosis may require a medical workup that includes the following tests: